Current situation – as of November 2019

 There is no difference between co-opted and elected councillors other than how they become councillors.
 The requirements and duties are the same for all Councillors irrespective of how they attained office.

 Council elections are every four years and so the term of office for Councillors is four years.
 All Councillors serve until the next scheduled elections.
-To stand as a Parish Councillor in an election, you need to meet certain requirements.
-These requirements are in the document below – pages 3, 4 & 5 are the relevant pages.
+When there are vacancies on the council you do not need to wait for an election before you can become a councillor, you can be co-opted to the Council.

 Process for co-opting to Casual Vacancies arising on the Council